 Myth: Birth involves lots of screaming.

+If you’ve seen any movie with a birth scene, you’ve probably heard the mom-to-be comically screaming as she pushes the baby out.
+Think Knocked Up or The Back-up Plan.
+But according to birth doula Darby Morris, screaming is actually discouraged during the birth itself.
+This isn’t because doctors don’t want damaged ear drums or that ladies are too shy to scream—yelling just makes it harder to push.
 Morris compares the feeling of pushing during labor to pushing when you’re constipated.
 Imagine trying to push and scream at the same time in the bathroom—it’s almost impossible.
 Morris says that women are usually quiet: One, so they can focus on pushing, and two, because they’re exhausted from the lengthy process of labor.